satRdays/knowledgebase/content/organising/index.md

 ## The website
 Right now, we're taking clones of past sites and improving or hacking them together as we go.
 You're free to also use your own template, design, and tools **but** the site must be deployable via netlify.com.
 As we don't believe a given city should run an event more than once a year^[This is because of organiser burnout, distribution of knowledge, and encouraging speakers around the world] each event will get a repo name and subsequent sub-domain like `[city][YYYY]` on the satRdays.org domain.

+If you use the template we've developed, here is associated guidance for customising the template.
+Note it expects you to have [Hugo](https://gohugo.io/) installed locally.

+{{< youtube 3b7y_wan_d8 >}}

 ## Venue and dates
 Perhaps most importantly, the event **must not** clash with another R event in the same area and you probably don't want to clash with any R events that have folks from all over the world attending and speaking.